Skip to content

 Name Type Description Default

-node Self
+node T

 node to travel to from current node, inclusive of start and end node